bigbany/An-MSA-Shopping-Mall-Project-Implemented-with-IaC/README.md

 ## 1. Introduction
 This project focuses on building an EKS cluster using Infrastructure as Code (IaC) and implementing a shopping mall application based on a microservices architecture (MSA).

 ### Key Features
 - **Infrastructure as Code (IaC)**
-  Utilized **Terragrunt** to ensure reusability and maintainability of infrastructure configurations.

 - **Kubernetes**
-  Leveraged **Amazon EKS** (Elastic Kubernetes Service) for scalability and efficient container orchestration.

 - **CI/CD Pipeline**
-  Integrated **GitHub Actions** and **Argo CD** to implement a robust continuous integration and deployment process.

 - **Infrastructure Monitoring**
-  Deployed **Prometheus** and **Grafana** to monitor and visualize the health of the infrastructure.

 - **Application Monitoring**
-  Implemented **Datadog** for detailed monitoring and performance insights of the application.

 ---